tableau/extensions-api/docs/trex_create.md

 ## What's next?

-Get familiar with the programming interface for Frelard, see <a href="{{site.baseurl}}/docs/index.html" target="_blank">API Reference</a>.
+- For more information about how you can use Extensions API, go look at the [Samples](https://github.com/tableau/extensions-api/tree/master/Samples/) or follow the [Tutorial](https://github.com/tableau/extensions-api/tree/master/Tutorial/HelloFrelard) and learn how to build a dashboard extension, step by step.

-For more information about how you can use Project Frelard, see the [React Example](https://github.com/tableau/ProjectFrelard/tree/master/Examples/ReactJs) add-ins or the [HelloFrelard add-in](https://github.com/tableau/ProjectFrelard/tree/master/Examples/HelloFrelard) example.
+- Get familiar with the programming interface of the Extensions API, see <a href="{{site.baseurl}}/docs/index.html" target="_blank">API Reference</a>.

-For information about debugging your add-in, see [Debugging Your Add-In]({{site.baseurl}}/docs/trex_debugging.html).
+- For information about debugging your extension, see [Remote Debugging of JavaScript and HTML]({{site.baseurl}}/docs/trex_debugging.html).